 What are your qualifications?

 Throughout the winding path of my career, I have obtained a wide array of credentials and experiences that support me in my work.
 They include:

-- International Coaching Federation (ICF) – Associate Certified Coach
+- International Coaching Federation (ICF) – Professional Certified Coach

 - Bachelor of Arts (Communication / Advertising)

 - Juris Doctor (Law Degree)

 - Graduate Coursework in Psychology, Cognitive Behavioral Sciences and Art Therapy

 - Professional Training in Grief Support and Creative Expression

 Do you guarantee results?